camunda/camunda-docs/docs/self-managed/zeebe-deployment/index.md

 Within this section you will find detailed information about

 - [Configuration](configuration/configuration.md) - Explains the configuration options.
-These configuration options apply to both environments, but not to Camunda Cloud.
-In Camunda Cloud, the configuration is provided for you.
+These configuration options apply to both environments, but not to Camunda Platform 8.
+In Camunda Platform 8, the configuration is provided for you.
 - [Security](security/security.md) - Discusses the security aspects of running Zeebe and how to use them.
 - [Operation](operations/index.md) - Outlines topics that become relevant when you want to operate Zeebe in production.